 Members of our Committee visit bereaved families with a Shiva baskets lovingly prepared by both our 7th Grade Religious School students and Tikkun Olam Committee.
 Members of our Committee also work with our clergy in providing our families with Shiva leaders for minyans in their houses of mourning.
 There can be no greater kindness than to show support and compassion for those who have suffered a loss and we are committed to helping our families at such time.
 The Committee is always looking for volunteers to help those in need and we will gladly train you to be a Shiva leader.

-Some of the changes already implemented include: printing the High Holiday booklets on 100% recycled paper; printing the Shalom monthly bulletin on 30% recycled paper; purchasing 30% recycled paper for the office, Religious, and Nursery School use; recycling all white paper discarded by the temple offices; consolidating flyers to save paper, ink, and postage; continually collecting techno-trash in the Religious School lobby; using organic products for lawn care and landscaping; and encouraging Nursery and Religious School students to bring snacks in reusable containers to reduce trash as part of our “No Waste” Campaign.
+North Shore Synagogue believes that we have an obligation to minimize our impact on the earth.
+Some of the changes implemented include: printing the High Holiday booklets on 100% recycled paper; printing the Shalom monthly bulletin on 30% recycled paper; purchasing 30% recycled paper for the office, Religious, and Nursery School use; recycling all white paper discarded by the temple offices; consolidating flyers to save paper, ink, and postage; continually collecting techno-trash in the Religious School lobby; using organic products for lawn care and landscaping; and encouraging Nursery and Religious School students to bring snacks in reusable containers to reduce trash as part of our “No Waste” Campaign.

 Some of our mitzvah activities include: